scriptrdotio/sigfox/modules/sigfox/readme.md

 ## Understanding the callback payload

-When creating a callback, it is necessary to define the format of the expected payload, in order to allow Sigfox to understand how to parse the data it is sneding.
+When creating a callback, it is necessary to define the format of the expected payload, in order to allow Sigfox to understand how to parse the data it is sending.
 The below is taken from Sigfox's API documentation:

 The "custom format" grammar is as follows :
 - format = field_def [" " field_def]* ;